Glossary

 - SSoT (Single Source of Truth)

-- The principle that each specification (chip peak FLOPs, grid carbon intensity, etc.) has exactly one authoritative location—the MLSys Zoo.
+- The principle that each specification (chip peak FLOP/s, grid carbon intensity, etc.) has exactly one authoritative location—the MLSys Zoo.
 All computations derive from the Zoo, eliminating inconsistencies from stale copied values.

 T